LuisGustavoBR/linuxtips-prometheus/README.md

 - Identifying resource issues (CPU, memory, disk, network)
 - Customizing Prometheus and Alertmanager using CRDs

+### Module 9: Relabeling and Meta Labels
+- Understanding relabeling concepts and configuration
+- Manipulating labels (add, remove, merge, filter)
+- Using relabeling in ServiceMonitor and PodMonitor
+- Working with Prometheus meta labels (Kubernetes and Cloud providers)

 ## Usage

 Each module folder contains its own README with objectives, configuration files, and step-by-step exercises.